ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/observability-monitoring.md

 ## Monitoring

-OPG
+Being able to collect the data in a structured format allows us to use monitoring tools to consume that data visualise it over time.

+As well as visualising the data, modern tooling also allows you to setup

+* Alerting around key log data
+* Dashboards to visualise common data
+* Overlay multiple log groups to find patterns of behaviour
+* Identify changes in performance over periods of time
+* Visualise your KPIs and other metrics

+A good monitoring setup should better enable our teams to include observability in their decision making and make the data consumable to all professions by making it the universal language of the services health.

 ## Performance Benchmarks

-When defining our infrastructure and setting up [tracing](#tracing),  [logging alerts](logging) and our pipelines, we should add in benchmarks that can monitor the health of new code and existing code.
+When defining our infrastructure and setting up [tracing](#tracing),  [logging alerts](#logging) and our pipelines, we should add in benchmarks that can monitor the health of new code and existing code.

 This will allow us to maintain a set standard we expect from our code and help identify technical debt in the future.